-Regrettably, the Fort La Présentation Association has decided to postpone the 21st Founder’s Weekend Re-enactment until July 17-18, 2021 due to the COVID-19 pandemic.
-We are saddened not to be able to visit with our friends and to share our rich history with the community, but everyone’s health is our utmost concern.
+Regrettably, the Fort La Présentation Association has decided to postpone the annual Founder’s Weekend Re-enactment for 2021 due to the continued COVID-19 pandemic and extended closure of the Canadian border.
+We are saddened not to be able to visit with our friends and to share our rich history with the community but everyone’s health is our utmost concern.
 Until we can come together again, please enjoy the Abbé Picquet Trail with social distancing.
 With the cancellation of several of this year’s fundraising events due to the pandemic, the Fort La Presentation Association would greatly appreciate new memberships or donations to offset our operating costs.
 Membership applications and donations can be sent to P.O.
 Box 1749, Ogdensburg, NY 13669 or at fort1749.org.
-Thank you for your assistance during these difficult times – stay healthy – we will see you in 2021!
+Thank you for your assistance during these difficult times – stay healthy – we will see you in 2022!

 For more than a decade re-enactors have assembled on Van Rensselaer (Lighthouse) Point to commemorate Ogdensburg’s French colonial history.
 The military re-enactment and living history event draws re-enactors, historians, colonial artisans and event attendees from New York, Ontario and Quebec, Vermont, New Hampshire, Massachusetts, New Jersey, Pennsylvania and other states and provinces.